-Made for William Murray by Charles I, in 1677 inventory and in 1683 inventory (99) as attributed to Cruz (Michael Cross); thence by descent until acquired in 1948 by HM Government when Sir Lyonel, 4th Bt (1854 – 1952) and Sir Cecil Tollemache, 5th Bt (1886 – 1969) presented Ham House to the National Trust, and entrusted to the care of the Victoria & Albert Museum, until 1990, when returned to the care of the National Trust, and to which ownership was transferred in 2002
+Made for William Murray on behest of Charles I, in 1677 inventory and in 1683 inventory (99) as attributed to Cruz (Michael Cross); thence by descent until acquired in 1948 by HM Government when Sir Lyonel, 4th Bt (1854 – 1952) and Sir Cecil Tollemache, 5th Bt (1886 – 1969) presented Ham House to the National Trust, and entrusted to the care of the Victoria & Albert Museum, until 1990, when returned to the care of the National Trust, and to which ownership was transferred in 2002

 Makers and roles

-after Titian (Pieve di Cadore 1488/90 - Venice 1576), artist
+attributed to Miguel de la Cruz (Michael Cross) (active c.1630-1660), artist after Titian (Pieve di Cadore 1488/90 - Venice 1576), artist

 Simon 2014, Jacob Simon (ed.
 Sarah Okpokam), Picture Frames at Ham House, National Trust, 2014, p.
 7